What is that I do?

 It depends on the nature of the job.

 I break down the project before it starts.
-I use an online form designed to collect as many information as possible from the client.
-I strive to solve all the potential grey areas.
+Using an online form designed to collect as many information as possible from the client, I try to solve all the potential grey areas.

 I work using accurate estimates to build efficient tasks, defined and mutually accepted upfront.